A Q&A with Daina Ramey Berry

 I hope my book provides some context for understanding the history of African Americans during one of the most difficult and horrific episodes of the past.
 Here, readers will also see that the foundations of economic disparity in this country began with enslavement.

-CC: The Price for Their Pound of Flesh is being released on the verge of a new civil rights movement and on the 140th anniversary of the end of Reconstruction.
+CC: The Price for Their Pound of Flesh’s release coincides with the dawn of a new civil rights movement and the 140th anniversary of the end of Reconstruction.
 What lessons can we learn from this historiography in the context of seeing Black persons being disproportionately killed and their deaths recorded?

 Once we understand that the hangings during slavery became lynchings after freedom, and are homicide or ‘suicide’ today, then and only then will we recognize the unfortunate truth that this is not a new phenomenon.
 I believe the disproportionate killings of African Americans stem from the devaluation of their lives.
 A former enslaved man said it best: they were worth more when they were enslaved.
 When slavery ended, their lives were no longer valued.
 After 244 years of degradation, more years than African Americans have currently experienced freedom in this country, it makes sense that we are still working through righting past wrongs.
 Respect and decent treatment does not come overnight.
 Every decade past emancipation, Blacks struggled for justice and equal rights.
 We are still living in the aftermath of slavery.
 It’s the stain on our flag and the sin of our country.
 Once we recognize this, face it, study it, and acknowledge the impact it has on all Americans, then we will be in a position to determine how we can move forward.